-- BIG (life goals that stay true over time)

-- Inspiring to the client

-- Written in client's own words (help state them in positive language!)

-- Linked to discharge & transition criteria
+- BIG (life goals that stay true over time. e.g. No Hospitalizations, Great Relationships with Children and Family, Employment) - Inspiring to the client - Written in client's own words (help state them in positive language!) - Linked to discharge & transition criteria